mirnumaan/mirnumaan/README.md

 - 👋 Hi, I’m @mirnumaan
 - 👀 I’m interested in web development
-- 🌱 I’m currently studying and wokrking on django python and reactjs projects
+- 🌱 I’m currently studying and working on django python and reactjs projects
 - 💞️ for colaboration on web based project and workspace
 - 📫 u can also reach me through my email id : mirnumaan06@gmail.com